f4tq/ethos-systemd/Draining.md

 #### Docker images
 ##### [etcd-locks](https://github.com/adobe-platform/etcd-locks)

-- etcd based locking system that allows for 1 to many simultaenous lock holders.
+- `etcd-locks` provides a locking system that allows for a configurable number of simultaenous lock holders
 - they are akin to semaphores
 - locks have values or *tokens*
-> cluster-wide lock tokens are the machine-id
+> cluster-wide lock token values are the machine-id (`cat /etc/machine-id`)
 - skopos uses 2 types of locks: cluster-wide and host.
 - cluster-wide locks have groups or tiers with a configurable number of simultaneous lock holder per-*group*.
 > For instance, the *reboot* lock used for update-os.sh has 3 groups: control, proxy, and workers with simultaneous lock holders defaulting to 1,1 & 1 respectively.
 In a large cluster, the worker group may allow for 2 or more simultaneous holders.

-- groups names are arbitrary though.
+> groups names are arbitrary though.
   - see ethos-system/v1/util/lockctl.sh to see how they're configured for skopos.
   - host locks are named after the machine-id.
-    - they are intended help mediate conflicting operations within a single host.
+    - they are intended to help mediate conflicting operations occurring within a single host.
-        -  such as guarding update-os from booster-drain from  occurring at the same time and causing kaos.
+        -  such as guarding from `update-os` and `booster-drain` from occurring at the same time and causing kaos.
-	   - skopos token values are *REBOOT*, *DRAIN*,*BOOSTER*
+    - skopos host lock token values are *REBOOT*, *DRAIN*,*BOOSTER*

 #### Scripts
 All scripts in skopos are placed in [ethos-systemd](http://github.com/f4tq/ethos-systemd).